tie-rack/tie-rack.github.com/_posts/2015-09-05-the-wire-season-6.md

 layout: post
 ---

-Marlo Stanfield is back on the streets.
-Detective Sydnor is pulling Judge Phelan's ear about the squashed drug money investigation.
-And an early retirement sends Jimmy McNulty on a quest to get on a house team at the improv theater.

 **Episode One, "Yeah...
 And?"**: Judge Phelan makes a call to Commissioner Valchek, who clearly isn't listening.
 Marlo Stanfield starts over with a new crew that has an usual characteristic.
 McNulty's improv 101